NickHauptvogel/Blog/content/posts/hello-world.md

 More than that, I want to utilize this blog to keep track of my studies' progress.
 From time to time, I will compose short articles, either about the Danish language, a particularly interesting topic from my M.Sc. studies or just a random thought that came to my mind while biking to the university. :bike:

-Welcome to my blog and stay tuned! :pencil:
+Welcome to my blog and stay tuned! :book: